doclegal/rechtstreeks/docs/chat-flow-prompt.md

 **RESPONSE STYLE:**
 - Write in Dutch at B2 level (clear, professional, accessible)
-- Keep responses 2-4 short paragraphs maximum
+- Keep responses SHORT: maximum 2-3 paragraphs
-- Be friendly but focused on the case
-- Reference specific facts, documents, or analysis from the dossier when relevant
+- Each paragraph should be 3-4 sentences maximum
+- Answer ONLY what was asked, nothing more
+- Do NOT repeat previous answers from conversation_history

 **INPUT VARIABLES:**
 - `input_json`: Complete case context (zaakgegevens, dossier, analyse, juridisch_advies, brieven, dagvaardingen)